OJ17/things-I-learned-wiki/docs/Improvement/Other life improvement suggestions/other-life-improvement-ideas.md

 ### Summary:

-Positive affirmations
+* Positive affirmations

-Gratitude lists
+* Gratitude lists

-Cutting out the news 100%
+* Cutting out the news 100%

-Cutting out toxic people from your life
+* Cutting out toxic people from your life

-surrounding yourself with positive / successful people
+* Surrounding yourself with positive / successful people

-Volunteering (psychological benefits)
+* Volunteering (psychological benefits)

-Massage (health benefits of touch)
+* Massage (health benefits of touch)

-Chew often (to strengthen Jaw muscles)
+* Chew often (to strengthen Jaw muscles)

-Everybody is fighting something
+* Everybody is fighting something

-Ulysses contract
+* Ulysses contract

-"hourly awareness chimes" / a temporary process of setting an alarm every hour, checking that you are productive or not
+* "hourly awareness chimes" / a temporary process of setting an alarm every hour, checking that you are productive or not

-Dopamine Detox (i.e. be bored for a while)
+* Dopamine Detox (i.e. be bored for a while)

-use an electric toothbrush
+* Use an electric toothbrush.
+It is more effective and will pay for itself in reduced dental fees / pain

-Using a smart watch to save time in checking for notifications
+* Using a smartwatch to save time in checking for notifications

-Walking after eating - By doing this you help speed up digestion and lower your blood sugar level
+* Walking after eating - By doing this you help speed up digestion and lower your blood sugar level

-Buy pre-cooked food to save cooking time / Essentially you should try and outsource certain activities, so you can focus your attention on higher quality ones.
+* Buy pre-cooked food to save cooking time / Essentially you should try and outsource certain activities, so you can focus your attention on higher quality ones.

-Put a time cost on every hour you spend (i.e. value your time at $50 per hour, and adjust your behaviour accordingly)
+* Put a time cost on every hour you spend (i.e. value your time at $50 per hour, and adjust your behaviour accordingly).

+* track your time for a week to really understand where it's going.

 ### Small tips and tricks